jeandi7/sqdecoder2/README.md

 *The chipset Motorola MC1312P was launched on the market in the year 1973.*

-I put the LTSPICE files (*.asc) as well as the (public) motorola documentation on the git file.
+I put the LTSPICE files (*.asc) as well as the (public) motorola documentation on this git repository.

 to be continued...